reaptor/elmish-land/docs/docs/core-concepts/shared.md

 * CurrentPage - stores data for the current page

 ### A quick example
-For example, if we had an application with a Dashboard, Settings, and SignIn page, this would be the generated Pages.Model type:
+For example, if we had an application with a Dashboard, Settings, and SignIn page, this would be the generated Page type:

 ```fsharp
 type Page =